zeroshotbio/transcriptformer/README.md

 Results are saved in HDF5 format with the same structure as the input data, with additional embedding matrices and likelihood scores.

 For detailed configuration options, see the `conf/inference_config.yaml` file.

+## Contributing
+This project adheres to the Contributor Covenant code of conduct.
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to opensource@chanzuckerberg.com.

+## Reporting Security Issues
+Please note: If you believe you have found a security issue, please responsibly disclose by contacting us at security@chanzuckerberg.com.